dflex-js/dflex/packages/draggable/readme.md

 DFlex draggable is the simplest solution to create JavaScript draggable elements.
 No need for special tutorial and thinking about implementation complexity or even migration to different technologies for different frameworks.
-It can be used with any JavaScript frameworks React, Vue, Angular or VanillaJS.
+It can be used with any JavaScript frameworks React, Vue, Angular.

 ## API